rasbot/Bigfoot-Sighting-NLP-Study/readme/readme.md

 ## What kind of bigfoot adventurer are you?
-We know that many people 'see' Bigfoot, or hear the hairy fella.
+We know that many people 'see' Bigfoot, or 'hear' the hairy fella.
 - Hunters
 - Drivers
 - Campers